mutex-pup/drozer/README.md

 ### Installing

-You can use `pip` or `pipx` to install the latest release of drozer from our [releases](https://github.com/WithSecureLabs/drozer/releases/tag/latest):
+You can use `pip` or `pipx` (preferably, if available) to install the latest release of drozer from our [releases](https://github.com/WithSecureLabs/drozer/releases/tag/latest):

 ```shell
 pipx install ./drozer-<version>.whl